Sunday, October 28, 2018

 Best Lamb Curry with Vegetables - Video Recipe

-My latest recipe is loaded with veggies, too.
-Lamb Curry with Vegetables starts with a basic meat curry, then when that is ready I add the veggies and finish it up - so, my latest recipe is a twofer: Lamb Curry and Lamb Curry with Veggies.
+My latest recipe is loaded with veggies.
+Lamb Curry with Vegetables starts with a basic meat curry, and when that is ready, I add the veggies to finish - so my latest recipe is a twofer: Lamb Curry and Lamb Curry with Veggies.

 Curry comes in all flavors depending on the region of origin, from India to Thailand.
 I am making a simple India-style curry.
 Even in India, curries vary from region to region.